Sixty-Four Counties Youth Movement: Ties to other organisations

-Charges on attempted terrorist act
+Charges on alleged terrorist act

 On 1 December 2015, István Beke, a member of the organization, was arrested by the Romanian authorities for planning to detonate an improvised explosive device in Târgu Secuiesc during the Great Union Day parade.
 Beke was charged with "attempted actions against constitutional order and failure to observe the rules governing the explosive materials regarding the prevention and combat of terrorism".

 Zoltán Szőcs, the leader of HVIM's Transylvanian chapter, was also detained.
 According to the Romanian prosecutor's office, Szőcs had incited Beke and other activists to produce home-made bombs, which would be detonated during the national holiday.

 On 1 February 2016, the arrest warrants of the two HVIM members were extended by 30 more days.

 On 7 April 2017, Beke and Szőcs were sentenced to 11 months and 10 months imprisonment, respectively.
 On 4 July 2018, Beke and Szőcs were handed a final sentence of 5 years imprisonment each.

+An appeal was filed citing lack of evidence and procedural violations.
+Attorney Előd Kincses stated that Beke and Szőcs were convicted on charges not found in the Romanian penal code, which the Supreme Court arbitrarily modified without informing the defense.